 The Group has an extensive experience in DAS network solutions.
-As of 31 March 2022, the Group had deployed approximately 5,800 DAS nodes, with a customer ratio of three MNOs per infrastructure, in venues such as stadiums, skyscrapers, shopping malls, dense outdoor areas, airports, underground lines and railway stations.
+As of 30 June 2023, the Group had deployed approximately 8,541 antennas nodes with the DAS, in venues such as stadiums, skyscrapers, shopping malls, dense outdoor areas, airports, underground lines and railway stations.
 DAS is a network of spatially distributed antennas connected to a common source, thus providing wireless service within a specific geographic area.
 The system can support a wide variety of technologies and frequencies, including 2G, 3G, 4G and 5G in the future.
 The Group works as a real neutral host, together with the MNOs, in order to provide the optimal solution for the increasing need for coverage and densification in complex scenarios.
 The Group manages the complete life cycle of the solution: infrastructure acquisition, design, installation, commissioning, O&M, supervision and service quality assurance.
-The Group also operates active equipment of the network in relation to the DAS nodes that it manages.
+The Group also operates active equipment of the network in relation to the antennas nodes with the DAS that it manages.